Polymer/old-docs-site/app/2.0/docs/devguide/custom-elements.md

 Don't use `ready` to initialize an element based on dynamic values, like property values or an element's light DOM children.
-Instead, use [observers](observers) to react to property changes, and `observeNodes` or the `slotChanged` event to react to children being added and removed from the element.
+Instead, use [observers](observers) to react to property changes, and `observeNodes` or the `slotchange` event to react to children being added and removed from the element.

 Related topics: